-This class will consist of roughly once-a-week semi-informal lectures (usually tuesday) and once a week
+This class will consist of roughly once-a-week semi-informal lectures and paper discussion (1 or 2 papers we read for that week).

 Each student should expect to lead a discussion or two later in the semester.